-Making a copy of media for long-term storage.
-This could be to LTO, cloud, or a second set of drives.
+Making a copy of media for long-term storage on LTO tape, cloud storage, or a second set of drives.
 Ideally, the archive copy should live in a different building than your primary storage for disaster recovery purposes.

 A system that allows users to build complex actions with a minimum of human interaction, such as transcoding and copying/moving files, sending notifications to users, running backup and archive tasks, based on watch folders and/or metadata flags.

-Making a periodic copy of everything on your system (media and databases) which can be reverted to in the case of system failure.
-This could be cloud, drive, or LTO-based, and best kept in an off-site location.
-Unlike an archive, the backup is meant to be short-term disaster recovery.
+Making a periodic copy of everything on your system (media and databases), which can be reverted to in the case of system failure.
+This could be cloud, drive, or LTO tape and is best kept at an off-site location.
+Unlike an archive, the backup is meant for short-term disaster recovery.

 A general term to refer to services offered over the internet on remote (not local) servers.

-A concise list of terms from which a user can pick from.
+A concise list of terms a user can pick from.
 Controlled vocabularies help eliminate typos and synonyms, allowing for more efficient searching.

-Switching from one system to another requires planning to move records and metadata coherently and efficiently.
-In this phase, careful attention is needed to convert and map records for automated or manual migration to the new system, ensuring that data has been captured, crosswalked, and imported properly.
+Transitioning from one system to another requires planning to move records and metadata coherently and efficiently.
+In this phase, careful attention is needed to convert and map records for automated or manual migration to the new system, ensuring that data has been captured, cross-walked, and imported properly.

 Digital Rights Management (DRM)

-Taking a physical item (photograph, tape cassette, videotape, film reel) and scanning its contents to create as high-quality a digital version as possible.
-Since all physical media is susceptible to degradation and damage and the hardware to play them will continue to become obsolete, digitization is an important part of preserving your history.
+Taking a physical item like a photograph, tape cassette, videotape, or film reel and scanning its contents to create as high-quality a digital version as possible.
+All physical media are susceptible to degradation and damage, and the hardware to play them will continue to become obsolete.
+Digitization is an important part of preserving your history.
 LEARN MORE